The yacht Tranquility was built as Equanimity by Oceanco and was delivered to her owner in June 2014. The yacht has a length of 91.5 meters.

 She is built of steel with an aluminum superstructure.
 In 2018 she was the 60th largest yacht in the world.

 Her interior design is by Andrew Winch.
 While Azure Naval Architects was involved in engineering.
 The yacht can accommodate 26 guests in 9 staterooms and has a crew of 28.

-Her features include a spa and beach club and a beauty salon.
+Her features include a spa and beach club and beauty salon.
 There is a gym, a sauna, a Turkish bath, and a large pool.
 The interior has some oriental-inspired themes.
-Using materials as wenge, bamboo, and gold lead.
+Using materials such as wenge, bamboo, and gold lead.

 What Does The Word Equanimity Mean?